R&H Logo

 You have a right to a reasonable explanation based on the applicable facts and a right to timely updates.
 In Colorado, that’s 60 days.
 Delays must be explained in writing every 30 days.
 3 CCR 702-5

 In short, money.
-Your liability insurance provider will be legally obligated to financially compensate you for what you would have been entitled to if your claim had not been wrongfully denied.
+Your liability insurance provider will be legally obligated to financially compensate you for what you would have been entitled to if your claim had been approved.
 And we’re just getting started…

 • Economic – Compensation for direct final loss as the result of your insurer’s conduct

 And if you can prove your insurer acted willfully in bad faith, you may also be entitled to punitive damages.
-We might also want to file a breach of contract suit.
-But let’s not get ahead of ourselves.
+There may also be a claim for breach of contract

 Your insurer can’t retaliate by canceling your policy

 Even if your professional liability insurer is angry that they took a gamble with you and lost, don’t worry: insurers can’t retaliate by upping your rates or canceling your policy.
-Colorado law protects you from such actions.
-However, if they try anything funny, get in touch with me.
+State law protects you from such actions.
+If you suspect retaliatory action, get in touch with a Colorado professional liability attorney.

 We hold insurance companies accountable for bad faith practices

-If you’re a professional who suspects your insurer has denied your claim in bad faith, call 303-688-0944 to begin your case assessment.
+If you have been sued and suspect your insurer has denied your claim in bad faith, our professional liability lawyers are ready to assist you.
+Call (303) 688-0944 to begin your case assessment.